TEMPORARY Local Rules (updated 1/04/26)

 Please refer to your scorecard or bottom of this page for all other local rules.

-Preferred Lies Model Local Rule E3 - If a ball lies in the General Area it may be lifted, cleaned and placed, without penalty, within 6 inches of the original position of the ball, no nearer the hole.
+• Fairway - Preferred Lies Model Local Rule E3 – Preferred Lies if a ball lies in the General Area (fairway only) it may be lifted, cleaned and placed, without penalty, within 6 inches of the original position of the ball, no nearer the hole.

-Unusual ground conditions such as tractor marks and tree debris, piled for collection on the embankment on the right hand side of the 14th : Relief may be taken at the nearest point of relief, not nearer the hole without penalty.
+• Unusual ground conditions such as tractor marks, or the piles of branches to the right hand side of the 14th Fairway, collected on the embankment: Relief may be taken with agreement from your playing partners, not nearer the hole.

 OUT OF BOUNDS